x3haloed/substrate/docs/DIRECTOR.md

 This document describes the responsibilities, lifecycle, and decision boundaries of the runtime `Director` class and the conceptual “Director” prompt used by the LLM.
 It also proposes how companion/NPC actions should be integrated into the turn loop so NPCs can proactively affect the world.

+See also: `docs/EDITOR.md` for canon/continuity enforcement and constraint auditing.

 ## High-level goals